 Caladium does not react well to cold weather, so avoid taking your container outdoors until the danger of frost has passed.

 Fertilize your caladium plant every month with a liquid container to ensure healthy and colorful foliage.

 Pruning is not necessary, but you should remove dead or damaged leaves during the growing season to make your plant look neat.

 Frequently mist the leaves of your plant with water to provide them some humidity.

 Insects and pests should not be a problem, but you can apply a mild insecticide if the need arises.

 Your caladium plant will go into dormancy in the fall season when the leaves die back.
-Dig the roots, clean them and store them in spaghnum moss in a dark, dry location.
+Dig the roots, clean them, and store them in sphagnum moss in a dark, dry location.
 Your caladium will be ready to grow again once spring arrives.